How Cardno Transformed Their Business with 12d Synergy: From QA Management to ISO 19650 Compliance

 Future Enhancements

-Cardno plan to utilise more functions with 12d Synergy, like Workflows and Tasks to provide further efficiency to the ISO 19650 configuration.
-Workflows enable system admins to define structured processes in the creation and management of information.
-These processes can follow rules to provide some automation for a job or project.
-Tasks can provide tracking of all future actionable items for each team member.
-Together, these features can add additional support in information management for any built asset.
+Cardno planned to further leverage Workflows and Tasks in 12d Synergy to provide additional efficiency to their ISO 19650 configuration.
+Workflows enable system administrators to define structured processes with rules and automation for the creation and management of information.
+Tasks can provide tracking of all actionable items for each team member.
+Together, these features add further support to information management across the full built asset lifecycle.

 Contact Us